Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/06_behavior/behavior.rst

 This covers situations in which there is no single good answer.
 There are multiple valid solutions, you just don't know which one is used by the given implementation as it can depend on a lot of factors including applied optimizations, hardware characteristics and operating system decisions.

 Example - in the expression :cch:`2 * 3 + 4 * 5$$$num * num + num * num` it's *unspecified* which multiplication is done first.
-As long as specification and mathematical laws are concerned, the only guuarantee is that the addition will be done last.
+As long as specification and mathematical laws are concerned, the only guarantee is that the addition will be done last.
 But since both multiplications are independent, there is no obligation for the compiler to write machine code that performs them in certain order.

 Similarly, in the expression :cch:`foo(bar(), baz())$$$func(func(), func())` it's *unspecified* which of :cch:`bar$$$func` and :cch:`baz$$$func` is called first.
 By analyzing parentheses (``()``) we can clearly see that the function :cch:`foo$$$func` requires results of 2 other functions as its input.
 But these 2 functions have no determined order - the compiler is free to decide.
 The code should not rely on specific order between :cch:`bar$$$func` and :cch:`baz$$$func` - it's *unspecified*.